viper3400/Cobaka/README.md

 ### Troubleshooting after Update to Latest Version

 After update Cobaka to a newer version it may be necessary to delete "%LOCALAPPDATA%\Cobaka\NoiseDetectorConfig.json" as there is no update mechanism for settings in place.
-Exceoptions may occur if there are new / changed / deleted settings in new Cobaka version.
+Exceptions may occur if settings properties are new, changed or deleted in a new Cobaka version.

 ## Build
 * This is a .NET Core 3 app (starting with tag 1.5.0)